mnr/writing-wip/dimensions_living_book/artwork.md

 "Our target is Western Sunset with Cowboy hanging outside of the director's office," says our logistics director.
 She draws a green circle on the floor plan.
 "Bob, you'll move to the end of the independent wing, second floor, right near the elevator."
 A black circle indicates Bob's position.

-"Gladice, you'll position your strike team, identified as alpha team, in the first floor unisex bathroom.
-You will have the substitute Picasso The Three Musicians."
+"Gladice, you'll position strike team alpha in the first floor unisex bathroom.
+You will have the substitute Picasso '*The Three Musicians*'."

 "I don't like the unisex bathroom," says Gladice.
 "It doesn't get cleaned often enough.
 Can we use the women's bathroom instead?"